Layers (digital image editing)

 Layers are used in digital image editing to separate different elements of an image.
 A layer can be compared to a transparency on which imaging effects or images are applied and placed over or under an image.
-Today they are an integral feature of image editor.
+Today they are an integral feature of image editors.

-Layers were first commercially available in Fauve Matisse (later Macromedia xRes),
+In the early days of computing, memory was at a premium and the idea of using multi-layered images was considered infeasible in personal computer applications as the tradeoffs were image size and color depth.
+As the price of memory fell it became feasible to apply the concept of layering to raster images.